ghost-him/ZeroLaunch-rs/readme-en.md

 ⚠️ When input length is < 3 characters, search results may not be precise enough.

+## 🌍 Language Support

+ZeroLaunch-rs currently supports the following languages:

+- 🇨🇳 Simplified Chinese (zh)
+- 🇹🇼 Traditional Chinese (zh-TW)
+- 🇺🇸 English (en)

+### Contributing Translations

+We welcome community contributions for localization in more languages!
+Translation files are located in the `src/i18n/locales/` directory:

+- `zh.json` - Simplified Chinese translation
+- `en.json` - English translation

+If you want to add new language support for ZeroLaunch-rs, please:

+1. Copy an existing translation file (e.g., `en.json`)
+2. Rename it to the corresponding language code (e.g., `fr.json` for French)
+3. Translate all text content in the file
+4. Submit a Pull Request

+Thank you for contributing to ZeroLaunch-rs internationalization! 🙏

 ## 🤝 Open Source Acknowledgments

 This project is built upon the following excellent open-source projects: